 Global Business Mobility & Scale Up Salary Threshold Increases

-Salary changes also apply to the Global Business Mobility and Scale up visas, with route-specific figures.
+Salary changes also apply to the Global Business Mobility and Scale-up visas, with route-specific figures.

 For the GBM Senior or Specialist Worker visa, the absolute salary floor in rule SNR 8.1 climbs from £48,500 to £52,500, while the linked extension/settlement threshold in SNR 8.2A is uprated to the same £52,500.

-The UK Expansion Worker visa mirrors that jump: rule UKX 8.1 now requires £52,500 and the discounted “sectoral” floor in UKX 8.3 rises to match.
+The UK Expansion Worker visa mirrors that jump: rule UKX 8.1 now requires £52,500, and the discounted “sectoral” floor in UKX 8.3 rises to match.

 Under the GBM Graduate Trainee visa, the baseline in GTR 8.1 increases from £25,410 to £27,300.
-The same figure replaces £24,220 in the reduced-hours formula at GTR 8.3(a).
+The same figure replaces £24,220 in the reduced-hours formula at GTR 8.3(a), with going rates pro-rated based on a 37.5-hour week and no specific hourly floor unless exceeded by the annual threshold.

-The Scale-up route is likewise tightened.
+The Scale up route is likewise tightened.
 The sponsored phase salary threshold increases from £36,300 to £39,100, an increase of 7.7%.
 The same £39,100 figure applies to all future salary assessments in both the sponsored and unsponsored phases for applications made on or after 22 July 2025, with lower thresholds preserved only where the application is made before that date.

 Need Assistance?

+Employers are left with little time to review and make any adjustments required to comply with the new rules.
 To protect your licence and your employees’ right to remain, you should act now.

 In most cases, it will be advisable to start with a compliance audit, before reviewing sponsored visa salary levels against the new thresholds.
 Training will be important for anyone involved in overseas recruitment and personnel management, to ensure the uplifted thresholds, and the 48-hour cap, are adhered to.